OpenTermsArchive/contrib-versions/Facebook/Privacy Policy.md

-Facebook _Facebook logo_ Email or Phone Password Keep me logged in Forgot your password?
-Sign UpConnect and share with the people in your life. **Data Use Policy** Date of Last Revision: June 8, 2012 Information we receive and how it is used
+Facebook _Facebook logo_ Email or Phone Keep me logged in Sign UpConnect and share with the people in your life. **Data Use Policy** Date of Last Revision: June 8, 2012 Information we receive and how it is used

 *   Information we receive about you